gnosischain/documentation/docs/bridges/tutorials/using-omnibridge.md

 #### 2) Bridge wBNB to BNB on the Binance SMart Chain (BSC)
 1. Go to the [Omnibridge UI](https://omni.gnosischain.com/bridge)
 2. Select BSC <-> GC from the Dropdown.
 Your MetaMask should still be connected to the Gnosis Chain.
-3. Choose Wrapped BNB on xDai and enter the amount you want to bridge.
+3. Choose Wrapped BNB on Gnosis and enter the amount you want to bridge.
 4. Toggle to Receive BNB.
 When your transaction is bridged, the WBNB is also unwrapped on the Binance Smart Chain as a part of the transaction!
 This gives you native BNB on BSC.
 ![](/img/bridges/omni-swap-wbnb4.png)
 5. Click __Request__ to begin bridging.
 You can monitor the transaction using the [ALM app](https://alm-bsc.herokuapp.com/).
 After the process is complete, be sure to claim your token(s)